 Missouri offers stunning scenery in its rolling hills, winding rivers, and limestone bluffs.
 Explore Missouri’s many underground caves, enjoy white water rapids, fish in its numerous streams and lakes, and visit its many small towns that abound with charm and friendly people.

-This is a just a little of what the state has to offer.
-Enjoy your travels in Missouri and welcome to the Legends of the Show Me State.
+This is just a little of what the state has to offer.
+Enjoy your travels in Missouri and welcome to the Legends of the Show-Me State.

 Kathy R. Weiser-Alexander